 What is a Special Needs Trust?

 A special needs trust is a fiduciary relationship in which persons with developmental disabilities hold legal rights to the benefits of the property contained therein.
-Individuals planning to convey long-term financial resources to persons with special needs without jeopardizing their eligibility for public benefits resort to special needs trust.
+Individuals planning to convey long-term financial resources to persons with special needs without jeopardizing their eligibility for public benefits resort to using special needs trusts.

-Creating a special needs trust takes three main approaches – a grant in a will, an agreement among the parties, or a court decree.
+Creating a special needs trust is done using one of three different approaches – a grant in a will, an agreement among the parties, or a court decree.
 The three parties involved in a special needs trust are the creator (also known as the settlor), the trustee, and the beneficiary.

-A special needs trust aims to provide a considerable long-term economic value to its beneficiary through financial resources to meet medical care costs and disability expenses or help offset lost or diminished lifetime earnings.
+A special needs trust aims to provide long-term economic support to its beneficiary through the funding of financial resources to meet medical care costs and disability expenses or to help offset lost or diminished lifetime earnings.